drfrank22/Employee-Summary/ReadMe.md

 ## Usage

-You will need to run the install and then run node app in the command line to initiate the app.
+You will need to run the install and then run `npm start` in the command line to initiate the app.

 ## License